 Your guide for accelerating your cloud ERP deployment

 People often ask us what they can do to ensure a successful ERP implementation.
 The thing is, ERP implementation strategies and best practices have evolved since the introduction of cloud ERP.
-To get to a successful “go-live” it’s important to refine and evolve your methodology as industries change.
+To achieve a successful go-live, it’s important to refine and evolve your methodology as industries change.
 In this blog, we’re sharing some of our secrets for how to pull off a successful ERP implementation.

-Over the last 25 years (and 170+ implementations), we’ve encountered every roadblock you can think of during an implementation.
+Over the last 27 years (and 220+ implementations), we’ve encountered every roadblock you can think of.
 So, we started to wonder – how can we counter those roadblocks?
 Is there a way to keep everyone on track and accountable while providing quantifiable metrics for a project’s progress?
-The answer is yes, there is a way.
+The answer is yes!
 We built a tool — Sunrise Quick Start 365® — to help smooth the path and ensure implementation success.

 You already know – successful ERP implementations don’t just happen.
 It takes hard work from a lot of dedicated people to get a new system up and running.
 You might have noticed that we haven’t mentioned software yet.
 That’s because we understand ERP projects aren’t just about implementing software, they’re about people, and how those people embrace or reject a company’s new ERP system can be the difference between success and failure.

 There are several ways to approach the implementation of a new ERP system like Microsoft Dynamics 365, and some approaches work better than others.
 At Sunrise Technologies, we’ve implemented hundreds of ERP solutions powered by Microsoft for our customers in the apparel, footwear, home furnishings, retail, and manufacturing industries.
 Along the way, we discovered certain methods and best practices for implementing ERP in these industries.
 If you’re looking for a guide to making your ERP implementation as painless as possible, you’ve come to the right place.